Project Periodic Geometry within a new area of Geometric Data Science based on papers in

 DGMM 2021

-- The subarea called Lattice Geometry studies moduli spaces of simpler periodic lattices in low dimensions 2 and 3.
+- The subarea of Lattice Geometry studies moduli spaces of simpler periodic lattices in low dimensions 2 and 3.

 - The applied area of Computational Materials Science explores practical applications of geometric invariants and metrics.